TechsCode-Team/UltraPermissionsWiki/2-Installation/04-Troubleshooting.md

 * If your proxy isn't connected you need to do it manually.
   First, we need the MySQL key from a connected server.
   This can be found in there *\SERVER_DIRECOTRY\plugins\UltraPermissions*.
-  Here you need to copy the MySQL key.
+  Here you need to copy the MySQL key, and paste it inside the config of the proxy (same directory as above).
 <br>

 **`NOTE:` This key can continue on a second line, so make sure to copy it all!**